colonelkarani/Medicine-Notes/OBSTETRICS AND GYNAECOLOGY/Scientific Basis of Obs Gyn/Obstetric History Taking.md

 	1. Name
 	2. Age
 		- >35 or <18 High Risk Pregnancy (anomalies , abortions, medical disorders)
+	3. Marital Status
+	4. Blood Groups of the patient and the patner
-	3. Education
+	5. Education
 		- Shows how she will respond to the information you give her
-	4. Occupation
+	6. Occupation
 		- Certain occupations have a higher risk
-	5. Address
+	7. Address

 2. Parity Index
 	1. Gravidity, Parity (**pregnancies crossed 28 weeks**)